interestingforked/shushud/readme.md

 * Manage rate codes for billable events.
 * Provide API for retrieving usage reports and invoices.
 * Track and store account ownerships and resource ownerships.
+* Interact with payment gateway to collect money for invoices.

 ## Links